 Conclusion

 Accidents involving jack-knife trucks rank among the most dangerous on the roads and can be attributed to recklessness or blatant malfunction of the vehicle.
-However, legal experts on behalf of the clients harmed in the accidents should consider all these aspects and apply the technique known as medical record examination.
+However, legal experts on behalf of the clients harmed in the accidents should consider all these aspects and apply the technique known as medical record review.
 By keeping abreast of new developments in their field and broad range information, legal practitioners would be in a position to defend their clients and obtain justice on behalf of the clients’ suffered losses.